Asian Americans: Government and politics

-Sixty eight percent of Filipinos surveyed for a 2023 survey said they identified politically with the Democratic Party and voted for Democrats.

 Journalism

 Connie Chung was one of the first Asian American national correspondents for a major TV news network, reporting for CBS in 1971.
 She later co-anchored the CBS Evening News from 1993 to 1995, becoming the first Asian American national news anchor.
 At ABC, Ken Kashiwahara began reporting nationally in 1974.
 In 1989, Emil Guillermo, a Filipino American born reporter from San Francisco, became the first Asian American male to co-host a national news show when he was senior host at National Public Radio's All Things Considered.
 In 1990, Sheryl WuDunn, a foreign correspondent in the Beijing Bureau of The New York Times, became the first Asian American to win a Pulitzer Prize.
 Ann Curry joined NBC News as a reporter in 1990, later becoming prominently associated with The Today Show in 1997.
 Carol Lin is perhaps best known for being the first to break the news of 9-11 on CNN.
 Dr. Sanjay Gupta is currently CNN's chief health correspondent.
 Lisa Ling, a former co-host on The View, now provides special reports for CNN and The Oprah Winfrey Show, as well as hosting National Geographic Channel's Explorer.
 Fareed Zakaria, a naturalized Indian-born immigrant, is a prominent journalist and author specializing in international affairs.
 He is the editor-at-large of Time magazine, and the host of Fareed Zakaria GPS on CNN.
-Juju Chang, James Hatori, John Yang, Veronica De La Cruz, Michelle Malkin, Betty Nguyen, and Julie Chen have become familiar faces on television news.
+Juju Chang, James Hatori, John Yang, Veronica De La Cruz, Michelle Malkin, Betty Nguyen, and Julie Chen Moonves have become familiar faces on television news.
 John Yang won a Peabody Award.
 Alex Tizon, a Seattle Times staff writer, won a Pulitzer Prize in 1997.